Cornstalk (Shawnee leader): Lord Dunmore's War

 During Pontiac's War, the British issued the Royal Proclamation of 1763, which created a boundary between the British colonies and Native land in the west.
 This boundary did not last long: in the 1768 Treaty of Fort Stanwix, Sir William Johnson negotiated a new boundary line with the Iroquois, ceding lands south of the Ohio River (present-day West Virginia and Kentucky) to the British.
 Although Shawnees used this land for hunting, they had not been consulted in the negotiations.
-Clashes between whites and Indians erupted after 1769 as settlers and land speculators poured into the region.
+Clashes between settlers and Indians erupted after 1769 as settlers and land speculators poured into the region.
 Shawnees began organizing other Natives in an effort to defend their hunting grounds against British colonization.
 In 1773, Cornstalk warned Thomas Bullitt against surveying the region.

 The issue became a crisis in 1774 after at least ten Mingo Indians were murdered by white settlers in the Yellow Creek massacre.
 Mingos retaliated against settlers, and war seemed imminent.
 At Fort Pitt, John Connolly, agent for Lord Dunmore, the royal governor of Virginia, called out the militia.
 Cornstalk worked to prevent the escalation of violence.
 He sent his brother Silver Heels to escort several British traders from the Shawnee towns to safety in Fort Pitt.
 While at Fort Pitt, Silver Heels was shot and seriously wounded by local militiamen.
 Lord Dunmore's War had begun.

 Cornstalk was not the principal chief of the Shawnees, as is sometimes thought.
 Shawnees lived in autonomous towns with no central government, but in the 1760s they began appointing a ceremonial leader (or "principal chief") from the Mekoche division to speak for them in negotiations with colonial leaders.
 The principal chief in Cornstalk's day was the Mekoche Chief Kisinoutha (Hard Man).
 According to Shawnee custom, in time of war, civil chiefs like Kisinoutha yielded leadership to their war chiefs.
 Now Cornstalk, as head warrior, took command, leading war chiefs that included Blue Jacket, Black Snake (Peteusha), and Pukeshinwau.